Nhoya/Fuffa-Detector/README.md

 Fuffa Detecror uses highly sophisticated neural networks™®© to rate IT Security Articles..

-No really, it just search for "cyber" occurrencies inside the article body :)
+Not really, it just search for "cyber" occurrencies inside the article body :)

 Usage: